Garrett Rivas

-Garrett Rivas (born June 1, 1985) is a former American football kicker who played in af2 and the Arena Football League (AFL).
+Garrett Rivas (born June 1, 1985) is an American former professional football kicker who played in af2 and the Arena Football League (AFL).
 He played college football at Michigan where he held the former school records for career scoring, field goals and point after touchdowns and was a three-time All-Big Ten Conference selection during his time there.
 As a professional, he played for the Florida Firecats of af2 and the Tampa Bay Storm of the AFL.

-High school career
+Early life

 Rivas attended Jesuit High School in Tampa, Florida where he played wide receiver and kicker.
 He played kicker because it increased his chance to make the team.
 Among his high school honors was selection to the Tampa Chapter of the Hall of Fame for Scholar Athletes.
 Rivas also played in the U.S. Army All-American Bowl in San Antonio and played in the Florida–Georgia All-Star Game.
 In high school, Rivals.com ranked him as the 24th best kicker in the nation.
 Jesuit is fellow kicking Michigan alumn Jay Feely's alma mater.
 Professional kicker Xavier Beitia is also an alumnus of the school.